 A.) What the Zone Defense does is to remove a Foul; it does NOT retroactively remove a Foul Out, which is by definition more serious.
 Once Fouled Out, you're done for the game.
 A Foul is different than a Foul Out, from a basketball perspective.

 and One coaching card says that it voids all Offense cards, while the Clutch

 Free Throws Offense card says that it is never voided.
 Which holds true

 A.) The Clutch Free Throws card in never voided, not even by the Box and One card.

-opposing Position a -1 drm if your own scoring die
+gives the opposing Position a -1 drm if your own scoring die roll is higher

 A.) It is the actual (unmodified) scoring die rolls which are compared to see if the -1 drm occurs.